Don’t worry, we’ve all hit the gutter (thankfully, not in a literal sense). Spare some time to go bowling in Hong Kong.

 4. Dragon Bowling

-Dragon Bowling has locations across Hong Kong.
+Dragon Bowling has multiple locations across Hong Kong.

 5. Ladies’ Recreation Club (LRC)